 Our spouses and partners have tremendous influence on our wellness.
 A shared wellness journey can keep both of you motivated and on track to meet your goals — while enriching your lives.

 If you are a spouse or registered domestic partner of a benefits-eligible university employee, you can participate in the BeWell Program by completing the Stanford Health and Lifestyle Assessment (SHALA) and the Wellness Profile, for which you may be eligible for a $220 incentive.
 A spouse/partner may participate even if the employee receives medical benefits from an organization other than Stanford.

 Here’s how it works:

 - Take your SHALA first, then complete the Wellness Profile (Screening, Advising and Plan) before the Nov.
 30, 2020 Program deadline.

-- In order for the spouse to earn this incentive, the employee must complete SHALA, Wellness Profile and Engagement.
+- In order for you to earn this incentive, the employee must complete SHALA, Wellness Profile and Engagement.
 See our Program deadlines.

 Stanford Facility Access